If you’re a high handicapper, chances are you lose a lot of shots in the short game.

 In terms of design we particularly like the slightly squarer toe, offset to create a straighter leading edge.

-You’ll find the Mack Daddy will give you more spin than most wedges.
+You’ll find the Mack Daddy will give you more spin than most Callaway wedges.

 That’s down to its 16-grove configuration, and an extra, larger, groove drilled in the very bottom of the club face.

-For those looking for a bit of extra stopping power on their shots, the Mack Daddy S-Grind is a great choice from among our list of best wedges.
+For those looking for a bit of extra stopping power on their shots, the Mack Daddy S-Grind is a great choice from among our list of best golf wedges for beginners.

 The second Cleveland wedge on our list and another club popular with all levels of golfer.